-Rooted in the joy and inquiry-based learning ideals of the preschool and elementary programs, the Middle School, which will launch in the fall of 2018, will continue to help students to find their voices as empathetic and active citizens of the world.
-In addition to a curriculum that strongly promotes student-based learning and academic rigor, the Middle School will strive to develop students into active members of the school as well as the local community.
-Families, students, and teachers will work together to establish a distinct and intentional learning atmosphere that they can be proud of.
+Rooted in the joy and inquiry-based learning ideals of the preschool and elementary programs, our Middle School continues to help students to find their voices as empathetic and active citizens of the world.
+In addition to a curriculum that strongly promotes student-based learning and academic rigor, there is also an increased emphasis on social-emotional skills, independence, and learning how to learn.

 Listed below are some common questions we receive about our school.
 Brief answers to them are provided here for convenience.
-Please contact our middle school coordinator, Kerry Roeder, to talk more about curriculum.
+To learn more about our middle school program, please contact email@example.com, or sign up for a tour.

 What makes The Co-op School’s middle school program unique?

-Our commitment to a curriculum that is project-based, inclusive, and highly personalized will carry over to the middle school program and create graduates that can advocate for themselves, question the world around them, and collaborate with a diverse range of people.
-Projects will enable students to actively participate in their own learning, and to plan, develop and assess research to answer their own questions.
+Our commitment to a curriculum that is project-based, inclusive, and highly personalized extends to our middle school program and we seek to create graduates who can advocate for themselves, question the world around them, and collaborate with a diverse range of people.
+Our projects enable students to actively participate in their own learning and to plan, develop and assess research to answer their own questions.
 Students transitioning from elementary to middle school are are ready for additional academic rigor and our program is developed to recognize that milestone and support it.
 Having a middle school in a K – 8 environment also provides a plethora of unique learning and leadership opportunities for our students.

 What are the Specials classes and how often are they taught?

-Arts: Independence and agency are essential in middle school development and so students will be given the opportunity to choose from a series of electives each trimester.
-These electives will meet every other day and may include: Improvisation, History of Music, Photography, Studio Art.Arts: These electives will meet every other day and may include: Improvisation, History of Music, Photography, and Studio Art.
-These classes will expose students to a range of interests, while also supporting their understanding of the curriculum.
+Electives: Independence and agency are essential in middle school development and so students are given the opportunity to choose from a series of electives each trimester.
+These electives meet twice a week and may include: Creative Writing, Music Composition, Photography, Woodshop, and Ukulele for Beginners.

-Reading: Students will have dedicated reading time every day in order to foster empathy, connections, and curiosity.
-They will also engage in regular conferencing, so that teachers can check for comprehension and be able to make meaningful recommendations.
+Reading: Students have dedicated independent reading time each day in order to foster empathy, connections, and curiosity.
+They also engage in regular conferencing, so that teachers can check for comprehension and be able to make meaningful recommendations.

-Community Action: With a continued dedication to improving the community and beyond, students will meet every other day to work on service learning projects.
-They will use this time to learn about identity, diversity, justice and action through a series of age-appropriate activities based on The Anti-bias Framework.
+Community Action: With a continued dedication to improving the community and beyond, students meet weekly to learn about identity, diversity, justice and action through a series of age-appropriate activities based on The Anti-bias Framework.
 Middle Schoolers also help to develop and lead our monthly schoolwide Town Hall Meetings where we focus on The Co-op School’s values.